2q37 Deletion

 How many people have 2q37 deletion syndrome?

-As of 2020, doctors had found more than 100 people who have 2q37 deletion syndrome.
+As of 2024, at least 200 people with 2q37 deletion syndrome have been identified in medical research.
 The first case was found in 1995.
-There are likely many more undiagnosed people who have the syndrome.
 Scientists expect to find more people who have the syndrome as access to genetic testing improves.

 Learn more about 2q37 deletion syndrome and connect with other Simons Searchlight families with the resources below: